 Q: I am currently using MailChimp (or another product) for my email marketing solution.
 Should I switch to Constant Contact?

 This decision is totally up to you.
 MailChimp offers a free version of their product which is great for smaller parishes who only send out messages once or twice a week.
 In some cases, it makes sense to remain using MailChimp, whether you are on the free or a paid plan.
 It really depends on your situation and needs.
+Constant Contact has provided a comparison chart between the two platforms.
 You are welcome to sign up and try it out.
 Either way, let us know your feedback at [email protected] .